 Fractures

-- Symptoms: Sharp pain, inability to move the arm, possibly visible deformity.
+• Symptoms: Sharp pain, inability to move the arm, possible visible deformity.

-- Therapy: Emergency medical attention for reduction and immobilization.
+• Treatment: Emergency medical care for reduction and immobilization.

-- Example product: Ossur Form Fit Elbow Brace, designed to provide stability in the event of dislocation.
+• Example product: Ossur Form Fit Elbow Brace, designed to provide stability in the event of dislocations.

 By choosing the right product and treatment plan, elbow pain caused by acute joint injuries can be effectively managed and healed.
 It is important to seek professional advice and use the recommended products correctly for optimal recovery.